 The worth, price or value of a domain name can scope anywhere from a couple of dollars to millions of dollars.
 The real challenge is how to evaluate the actual price of a specific domain name or how to calculate the website worth.
 There are unexpected and sudden news all the time that domain names play an important role in the success of online business.
 In the past, some companies paid thousands of dollars for a domain name which is highly relevant to their business and company name.
 The considerable deficiency on the argument of people that don’t think that domain names play an important role on the success of websites lies on the supposition that web surfers will bookmark or subscribe to a given website right after visiting it.

-There are the couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it includes:
+There are a couple of important things and true techniques for appraising a domain name, you should look at when trying to evaluate and it includes:

-1- The length of a domain, the shorter the domain is, the more it will cost.
+1- The length of the domain, the shorter the domain is, the more it will cost.
 Because when a domain name is short, it is easy to spell, remember and descriptive or brandable.
 Your domain should not contain hyphens and numbers and for me, it should be with .com extension.

 2- One, two or three-word domain names are much valuable than the others (Nowadays, it is impossible to find a three-word domain name with .com or .net extension).
 So, domains with very few words value the most.

 3- Websites that have been around for a long time in the search engines rank better, and so this increases their value.
 However, most sites that have been around for a long time aren’t for sale, so convincing the owner might take even more money.